Athallah1234/Code-Editor/README.md

 - **Run and Debug Code:** Execute your code directly from the editor.
 Debugging is made easy with the built-in debugger.
 - **Zoom and Fullscreen:** Customize your view with zoom in/out options and toggle fullscreen for a distraction-free environment.
 - **Theming Support:** Choose from a variety of themes to personalize your coding environment.
+- **Keyboard Shortcuts:** Speed up your workflow with convenient keyboard shortcuts for common operations.

 ## Shortcuts